-Meeting was opened with the Prayer to the Holy Spirit lead by Lisa Adams followed by an opening prayer.
+Meeting was opened with the Prayer to the Holy Spirit led by Lisa Adams followed by an opening prayer.

 Devotion was given by Leo Masucci.

 Minutes from the 02/6/2021 Steering Committee meeting had been emailed for review earlier in month.
 Leo made a motion to approve the minutes as written and Sue seconded.
 Motion passed.